sqlitebrowser/sqlitebrowser/README.md

 ## Wiki

-For documentation, for users as well as for developer, check out our Wiki at https://github.com/sqlitebrowser/sqlitebrowser/wiki.
+For documentation, for users as well as for developers, check out our Wiki at https://github.com/sqlitebrowser/sqlitebrowser/wiki.

 ## Nightly builds